pranjal-trvd/Git-Tutorial/README.txt

 git restore --staged <file> -> it removes file changes from staging area to Working area.
 This only works when changes
                 are in your staging area.

+diff b/w rm and restore -> it you want to move whole file back to Untracked area, do git rm otherwise if we want  the
+                        changes to be moved from working area or staging area then we do git restore.